 Werner Klemperer (Colonel Klink)

 The son of famed orchestral conductor Otto Klemperer, Werner did not follow the same beats as his father and began acting in 1952 after serving in the US Army.
-He worked on scores of variety tv shows like 4 episodes of The Philco Television Playhouse.
-In 1956 he began landing film roles, like his psychiatrist in Alfred Hitchcock’s The Wrong Man.
+He worked on scores of variety TV shows like four episodes of The Philco Television Playhouse.
+In 1956 he began landing film roles, such as a psychiatrist in Alfred Hitchcock’s The Wrong Man.

 His Klink was certainly his greatest role, and he, along with the other chief German officers, were all Jewish, and he only accepted this pivotal role after the show’s creator assured him that Klink would never succeed in his plans.